frack113/ludus_ghosts_server/README.md

 # Ansible Role: Ghosts Server

-An Ansible Role that installs [GHOSTS Server](https://github.com/cmu-sei/GHOSTS) on linux .
+An Ansible Role that installs [GHOSTS Server](https://github.com/cmu-sei/GHOSTS) on linux.

+Based on the 8.2 version information

 ## Requirements